Explicit birational geometry of determinantal quartic 3-folds

 \subsection{An explicit curve in $D_1$}

 In this subsection we describe an explicit curve $C\in D_1$ using \texttt{Macaulay2} \cite{m2}.
-We construct $C$ as the curve linked to $D$ by the complete intersection of the quartic surfaces $F_1$ and $F_2$.
-We verify that $C$ is smooth, irreducible of the correct degree and genus, and that it is semicanonical.
-Moreover, we check that $\dim |11H-3E|=3$ by computing $H^0(\PP^3, \mathcal{I}_C^3(11))$.
+We construct $C$ by liaison with a curve $C_0$ which is of bidegree $(2, 4)$, and the sum of lines, in the quadric $\{xw-yz=0\}$.
+Consider the complete intersection of two quartic surfaces $F_1,F_2$, such that $F_1\cap F_2=C\cup C_0$.
+We now verify that $C$ is smooth, irreducible, has the correct degree and genus and it is semicanonical.
+Moreover, we check that $\dim |11H-3E|=3$.